-If applicable to the Exploratory Topic (refer to Table 1), once ARPA-E has completed its review of Full Applications, reviewer comments on compliant and responsive Full Applications are made available to Applicants via ARPA-E eXCHANGE.
+Once ARPA-E has completed its review of Full Applications, reviewer comments on compliant and responsive Full Applications are made available to Applicants via ARPA-E eXCHANGE.
 Applicants may submit an optional Reply to Reviewer Comments, which must be submitted by the deadline stated in the FOA.
 Section IV.D of the FOA provides instructions on submitting a Reply to Reviewer Comments.

-ARPA-E performs a preliminary review of Replies to determine whether they are compliant, as described in Section III.D of the FOA.
+ARPA-E performs a preliminary review of Replies to determine whether they are compliant, as described in Section III.F.1 of the FOA.
 ARPA-E will review and consider compliant Replies only.
 ARPA-E will review and consider each compliant and responsive Full Application, even if no Reply is submitted or if the Reply is found to be non-compliant.